mtdev2/autocomplete-APPLEASMx64/README.md

-# autocomplete-APPLEASMx64
+# autocomplete-APPLEASMx64 package

-APPLEASMx64 language completions for GitHub's Atom editor.
+Autocompetion for APPLEASMx64